Birding Overton Wildlife Management Area

 Location

 Overton WMA is located about 1.25 hours northeast of Las Vegas.
-The easiest way to get there from town is to drive north on Highway I-15 to the Logandale exit (Exit 93).
+The easiest way to get there from town is to drive north on Interstate-15 to the Logandale exit (Exit 93).
 Turn right onto Highway 169 and drive south through the towns of Logandale and Overton where gas, food, and other supplies are available.
-About 1.5 miles south of the Lost City Museum (south end of Overton), turn left onto Waterfowl Road (Table 1, Site 447) and pass under the Overton Wildlife Management Area entrance sign.
-Follow the dirt road south for about 0.3 miles to the parking area by the check station (Site 665).
+About 1.5 miles south of the Lost City Museum (south end of Overton), turn left onto Waterfowl Road (Table 1, Site 0447) and pass under the Overton Wildlife Management Area entrance sign.
+Follow the dirt road to the right (south) for about 0.3 miles to the parking area by the check station (Site 0665).

 Overton Wildlife Management Area

-If the gate is open, drive across the canal (be sure to stop at the check station if anyone is there).
-From there, several dirt roads diverge and lead into the WMA.
-A nice 2-mile loop can be driven or walked on the road that starts behind the check station outhouse and leads eastward to grassy fields, canals, ponds, and thickets.
+If the gate is open and it is the right time of year (see Hours, below), drive across the canal (be sure to stop at the check station if anyone is there).
+Across the canal, dirt roads diverge and lead into the WMA.
+A nice 2-mile loop (or shorter versions) can be driven or walked on the road that starts just past the check station outhouse (from the gate, to the right 85 yards) and leads eastward to grassy fields, canals, ponds, and thickets.
 The road southward from the outhouse leads to thickets and a large pond.

 Hours

-Birders can walk into the WMA at any time of day or night during non-hunting season and on non-hunt days; it is not a day-use area.
-The WMA is closed to birders on hunt days.
-Birders can drive into the area when WMA personnel are on duty.
+Birders can walk into the WMA at any time of day or night during the non-hunting season and on non-waterfowl-hunting days.
+Birders can drive into the area when WMA personnel are on duty, except not during the general hunting season.
+On hunt days, the WMA is closed to everyone except permitted hunters.

 Access to the WMA is a bit confusing and differs, with good reason, during the hunting and non-hunting seasons: